omahs/docs-67/docs/get-started/install-tea.md

 [https://github.com/teaxyz/setup/blob/main/install.sh]
 {% endhint %}

-> Linux users may need to install some pre-requisites.
+> Linux and WSL2 users may need to install some pre-requisites.
 > See [Linux Caveats](#linux-caveats) below.

 ## What Happens